gmag11/Paperless_ngx_uploader/README.md

 ## Roadmap / TODO

 - [ ] Add support for token-based login for instances using OpenID login (accept user-provided access token and use it for API calls).
+- [ ] Publish app to F-Droid and/or Google Play Store.

 ## Credits and license